girlcrew/test/README.md

 Additions should be reasonably difficult and quick to finish.
 The point of the test should always be to observe and learn the candidate's methods, processes and approaches as we supply unceasingly complex problems.
 A test should **not** serve to eliminate a candidate through [arbitrary hardness][2].

+Answers for the below problems in JavaScript are in [answers.js](answers.js).
+A public markdown document for candidates may be found in [this GitHub gist][5].

 ## Rules

 1. Tests shouldn't run over ninety minutes.